Paramedic

 Open Competitive

-Central Lyon Fire serves the communities of Dayton, Dayton Valley, Mark Twain, Mound House, Silver City, Silver Springs, and Stagecoach, covering 640 square miles and 31,500 people responding to approximately 4,200 calls for service annually, most of them (80%) medical emergencies, from two career fire stations supported by a long-standing volunteer system operating out of 3 stations.
-The District is currently undergoing development and will have 2 additional career stations open summer 2023.
+Central Lyon Fire serves the communities of Dayton, Dayton Valley, Mark Twain, Mound House, Silver City, Silver Springs, and Stagecoach, covering 640 square miles and 31,500 people responding to approximately 4,200 calls for service annually, most of them (80%) medical emergencies, from two career fire stations supported by a long-standing volunteer system operating out of 5 stations.
 The District provides Emergency Medical Services (EMS) at the Advanced Life Support level, including transport.
-Long travel distances to definitive care facilities create extended patient contact times, coupled with expanded protocols, provide opportunities for the practice of dynamic paramedicine for our Paramedics and Advanced-EMTs.
+Long travel distances to definitive care facilities provide extended patient contact times for our Paramedics and Advanced-EMTs.

-The District’s opportunities result in very diverse, capable, and experienced care providers and firefighters.
-We pride ourselves on creative EMS service delivery and flexibility and efficiency as we answer calls for service safely and effectively with our dedicated and loyal team members.
+Second-due units and mutual aid resources can have extended travel times in our rural setting, often creating dynamic initial incident phases.
+The District dynamics result in very diverse, capable, and experienced care providers and firefighters.
+We pride ourselves on creative EMS service delivery and firefighter flexibility and efficiency, as we answer calls for service safely and efficiently despite our rural geography disadvantages!

-Central Lyon County Fire Protection District is seeking high caliber EMS professionals to take on a role in our Fire District.
+Central Lyon County Fire Protection District is seeking EMS professionals to take on a role in our dynamic Fire District.
+Lateral interest is preferred and may be considered for equivalent wages and benefits.
 The Paramedic positions report directly to the Fire Captain at their assigned station working a 48/96-hour shift assignment in a 3-battalion model.
-The position involves the exercise of a high degree of mental and physical ability in the emergency response setting.
+The position involves the exercise of a high degree of physical and mental ability in the emergency response setting.
 Responds primarily to emergency medical incidents, but also to support firefighters and provide patient care during structure and wildland fires, hazardous materials incidents, technical rescue or extrication emergencies, or any other incidents that requires response and mitigation.
-Performs a variety of tasks while engaged in emergency medical calls, extricating and rescuing individuals from entrapment, treating the sick and injured, operation and maintenance of fire department equipment, apparatus, and quarters.
-Completes patient care and incident reports, attends and instructs training, upholds and follows departmental policies, and conducts other tasks as assigned.
+Performing a variety of tasks while engaged in emergency medical calls, extricating and rescuing individuals from entrapment, treating the sick and injured, operation and maintenance of fire department equipment, apparatus, and quarters.
+Completes patient care and incident reports, attends training, upholds and follows departmental policies, and conducts other tasks as assigned.

 Salary and Benefit Information for 2022: